juliencombattelli/env-config/Design.md

 * Platform

+A platform describes the specificities of an hardware platform on which Env-Config might be installed, like:
+- the env-config packages to be installed on specific platform at a potential preferred version
+- hardware-related configuration (eg. X11 server address)

 * Distribution

+A distribution describes the specificities of a Linux distribution where Env-Config might be installed, like:
+- the package providers available system-wide and installed by default
+- the env-config packages to be installed on specific distro at a potential preferred version

 * Package provider

+A package provider is a special type of recipe integrating a package-management system into Env-Config.

+Software that should be installed with a given package manager should have its recipe depends on the corresponding package provider recipe and must inherit from the installable class.

+Package providers are seperated into two parts:
+- an implementation of the API descibed in the header of the file meta-ec-core/classes/installable.bbclass.
+This API allows the installable class to interact with the package manager.
-Each provider recipe is responsible for installing its required dependencies.
-For example, the Apt package provider relies on the Apt python library and must be installed in the apt:do_update task.
+- a dedicated recipe implementing the do_install and do_configure if appropriated for the system.
+Each package provider recipe is responsible for installing its required dependencies.
+For example, the Apt package provider relies on the Apt python library and must be installed in the task apt:do_update.

 ## Global configuration

+Refer to meta-ec-core/conf/local.conf.sample for more details about user customizations.

 Options that should only be defined in bitbake.conf or conf/local.conf: